 The Organization maintains its cash balances in several financial institutions located in Wilmington, Delaware.
-These accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000 per depositor.
+These accounts are insured by either the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per depositor or the National Credit Union Administration (NCUA) and Excess Share Insurance (ESI) up to \$500,000 per depositor.
 At times, these account balances may exceed federally insured limits.
-The uninsured amount as of June 30, 2016 and 2015 totaled \$863 and \$635, respectively.
+The uninsured amount as of June 30, 2017 and 2016 with the FDIC totaled \$0 and \$863, respectively.
+There were no uninsured amounts for both years ending June 30, 2017 and 2016 with the NCUA and ESI.